DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 Feature | Behavior
 --- | ---
-Pretty print | Spaces are inserted after keywords, names and separators to make the code more readable Indentation | Code is indented based on the number of embeded blocks Multi-line comments | Subsequent lines are offset to match the first asterisk character on the first line Statements | Every statement starts on a new line Anonymous functions | The body is indented from the begining of the line where the `function` keyword is defined Use construct | The use construct in anonymou functions is always on the same line as the `function` keyword Control flow | Close keywords of control flow constructs (`endif`, `endfor`, ...) always start on a new line Namespace | Empty line is inserted after a namespace declaration Use statement | Use declarations are not separated by empty lines, but an empty line is inserted after all the declarations
+Pretty print | Spaces are inserted after keywords, names and separators to make the code more readable Indentation | Code is indented based on the number of embedded blocks Multi-line comments | Subsequent lines are offset to match the first asterisk character on the first line Statements | Every statement starts on a new line Anonymous functions | The body is indented from the beginning of the line where the `function` keyword is defined Use construct | The use construct in anonymous functions is always on the same line as the `function` keyword Control flow | Close keywords of control flow constructs (`endif`, `endfor`, ...) always start on a new line Namespace | Empty line is inserted after a namespace declaration Use statement | Use declarations are not separated by empty lines, but an empty line is inserted after all the declarations